samboy/rg32hash/README.md

 # nanorg32 RadioGatún[32] in 607 bytes

 nanorg32.c is a C-language RadioGatún[32] implementation in 607 bytes,
 using lines under 75 characters long.
+There are no warnings when compiling with -Wall in gcc 5.4.0.

 # tinyapi.c Tiny rg32 library